ioccc-src/winner/2005/giljade/README.md

 the algorithm that is used to generate possible moves is extremely efficient.

     In fact it can compute several moves in parallel on one processor!
-Moreover Only the most efficient bitwise logical operations, shift,and subtraction by one is used.
+Moreover only the most efficient bitwise logical operations, shift,and subtraction by one is used.
 No inefficient conditional tests and jumps are needed in that part of the program.
 * The single expression I'm most proud of, and would have submitted to the